 Keys to Copyright Infringement

-- You must have a copyrighted work.
+- It starts with a copyrighted work.

-Difference between Copyright Infringement and Plagiarism
+Copyright Infringement versus Plagiarism

 - Copyright infringement only happens in connection to the copyright holder, which may not be the author or actual creator.
 Plagiarism is an infraction against the author or creator, not taking into consideration who may have legal rights to their work.

 - Plagiarism can still happen even if there is permission from the copyright-holder to utilise the work in question.
 The reasoning behind this is that permission to use the work doesn’t mean you get to take recognition and submit it as your own work.
 Even if the copyright-holder didn’t indicate anything about giving recognition, you nevertheless have to offer some type of acknowledgement to prevent a plagiarism charge.

 - For online copyright infringement, you may be able to submit a DMCA Takedown Notice.
 In cases of plagiarism without copyright infringement, the counteractions available are much more limited.